AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module17/ex3.md

 In this exercise, you'll be doing the following tasks:

 - Modify an existing journey, created in Module 6, to enable creation of contact in Microsoft Dynamics 365.
 For this modification we will be creating an action in Journey Orchestration.
 - Verify the contact is created in Microsoft Dynamics 365 once you have submitted the Registration form on the AEP Demo website.
 - Setup a data flow from Microsoft Dynamics 365 to Adobe Experience Platform using Microsoft Power Automate.
-Power Automate is a service that helps you create automated workflows between your favourite apps and services to synchronize files, get notifications, collect data and more.
+Power Automate is a service that helps you create automated workflows between your favorite apps and services to synchronize files, get notifications, collect data and more.
 - Lastly, you'll test the complete flow and understand how data flows between applications.

 ## 17.3.1 Create Contact in Dynamics 365 using Journey Orchestration